SIGSEGV111/krenewd/krenewd.md

 	4. `$HOME/krb5.keytab`
 	5. `$HOME/.krb5.keytab`
 	6. `/etc/krb5.keytab`

+**-J, --journal**
+When specified krenewd will also send all log messages to systemd-journal *in addition* to logging to stderr'.

 # ENVIRONMENT VARIABLES
 The following environment variables can be set to provide default values for command-line options: